Violet Line (Delhi Metro): Rolling stock

-This line has the standard gauge trains manufactured by a consortium of Mitsubishi-ROTEM-BEML.
-A total of 196 cars were ordered for 4-car configuration (46 trains) and 6-car configuration (2 trains).
-These trains are used in this line and Green Line.
-One train was manufactured in Changwon in South Korea and rest of the trains are manufactured at BEML's facility in Bangalore.
-Trains are as compared to of broad gauge trains.
+The Violet Line uses standard-gauge trains that were manufactured by a consortium of Mitsubishi–Hyundai Rotem–BEML.
+A total of 196 cars for the Violet Line and the Green Line were ordered in both four-car configurations (46 trains) and six-car configurations (two trains).
+One train was manufactured in Changwon, South Korea, while the remaining trains were manufactured at BEML's facility in Bangalore.
+The width of these trains is 2.9 meters as compared to 3.2 meters on broad gauge trains.